 Time for resilience improvements

-Options for remedial works were first explored by NCTIR in 2017, before T + T was engaged to work alongside KiwiRail to lead a multi-disciplinary team of consultants to advance the project.
-From this point on, the project has ran at bullet train pace, with the team performing an options assessment, geotechnical site investigations, property acquisitions and detailed design, as well as resource consent and change of designation applications.
+Options for remedial works were first explored by NCTIR in 2017, before T+T was engaged to work alongside KiwiRail to lead a multi-disciplinary team of consultants to advance the project.
+From this point on, the project has ran at bullet-train pace, with the team performing an options assessment, geotechnical site investigations, property acquisitions and detailed design, as well as resource consent and change of designation applications.
 The project was tendered in late March 2019, in parallel with detailed design.
-With the tender being awarded in May 2019 and the main works contractor arriving to site to start construction work pretty promptly in June of that year, it was rewarding to see physical works starting to materialise so quickly after all the initial hard work.
+With the tender being awarded in May 2019 and the main works contractor arriving on site to start construction work promptly in June of that year, it was rewarding to see physical works starting to materialise quickly after all the initial hard work.

-As a result of the options assessment process, KiwiRail decided that the preferred solution was to decommission Tunnel 21 and re-route the railway through a hill and beneath State Highway 1 (SH1), a little further south of the existing Tunnel 21.
-The end result was a rail realignment length of c.1500 m and a road realignment/change in grade length of c.700 m.
+As a result of the options assessment process, KiwiRail decided that the preferred solution was to decommission Tunnel 21 and re-route the railway through a hill beneath State Highway 1 (SH1) – south of the existing Tunnel 21.
+The end result was a rail realignment length of c.1500m and a road realignment/change in grade length of c.700m.
 All in, c.400,000 m3 of mudstone was excavated and transported to nearby fill sites, leaving cut slopes up to 35 m high.
-There is also be a new c.100 m long rail underpass structure and approach retaining walls crossing beneath SH1.
+There is also a new c.100m long rail underpass structure and approach retaining walls crossing beneath SH1.
 Some people say we’ve replaced a tunnel with a tunnel, but we say it’s an underpass!
 The project team had to overcome a number of complexities including seismic risk, slope stability issues arising from the weak and fractured mudstone, the presence of organic materials and predicted settlement surrounding the proposed rail underpass structure and SH1 embankments, the presence of wetlands, integration of stormwater control systems, and planning and consenting challenges.

-The project has drawn on many of T+T’s finest skillsets across numerous disciplines and offices.
-As the lead consultant, we have performed project management, design management, geological site investigations, geotechnical design, civil and stormwater design, ecological services, planning and environmental services.
+The project has drawn on many of T+T’s finest skill sets across numerous disciplines and offices.
+As the lead consultant, T+T provided project management, design management, geological site investigations, geotechnical design, civil and stormwater design, ecological services, planning and environmental services.
 To round out the team, we partnered with Vitruvius to carry out the road and rail geometrical design, Holmes Consulting for the structural design, Beca for the pavement design, road safety audits and peer reviews, and with The Property Group for property acquisition services.
-Whilst a majority of the team is based in Nelson, we’ve been supported by staff in Christchurch, Wellington, Hamilton, and Tauranga.
+Whilst a majority of the team is based in Nelson, support was provided by staff in Christchurch, Wellington, Hamilton, and Tauranga.
 This project has showcased how T+T can successfully deliver major projects from our regional offices, using a team drawn from all over the country.
 This has been made possible with tools such as Skype for Business, Microsoft Teams, Project Orbit, our agile work environment, and a client which doesn’t see distance as a barrier to success.
-Feedback from our client has been really positive.
+Feedback from KiwiRail has been overwhelmingly positive.

 New 1600 diameter culvert being installed beneath the MNL